November 4th, 2013

 THE TWIN BATHS IN THE ROEDERER CRISTAL SUITE, HOTEL DU VIN, BRIGHTON With side-by-side roll top Victorian baths, this is the pinnacle of pre-nookie mutual grooming.
 Plus the suite comes complete with a set of keys for your own but on Hove Marina – ideal when the beach gets packed and you want some privacy.

 Once she’s happily relaxing in the tub, offer to wash her hair.
 “The scalp and back of the neck are tightly packed with nerve-endings, and massaging with coconut oil that area is incredibly erotic,” says Ford.
 Plus she will feel the positive effect of using coconut oil for hair – it becomes shiny and smooth.
-It is also good to use coconut oil for hair growth.
+It is also good to use best oil for your hair growth.

 Slide your hands into her hair, touching her scalp (this will prevent you knotting her hair as you and massage), and make firm, circular motions using your fingertips, not your nails.
 (Tel: 01273 718 588, rooms from £125; E300 for Cristal Suite)